 Just go to any home improvement store and the choice of home air filters can be dizzying.
 What does my system require?
 Is the more expensive products worth the investment?
 These are just some of the questions that make purchasing air filters for your home mind-boggling.
-Let Service Experts Heating & Air Conditioning crack the code of home air filters for you, so you can feel comfortable with your purchase.
+Let Service Experts Heating & Air Conditioning try to help you de-mystify the air filter dilemma.

-Here’s a tried and true way to figure out how efficient your existing filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Set the filter horizontally, then taking common table salt, pour the salt through the filter and see how much comes out the other side.
-If some or all the salt falls through the filter, then you know that the filter will let dust particles of similar size pass through.
+Here’s a tried and true way to figure out how efficient your existing filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Hold the filter horizontally, then taking common table salt, pour the salt through the filter and see the amount comes out the other side.
+If some or all the salt falls through the filter, then you can assume that the filter will let dust particles of similar size pass through.
 You really should upgrade your filter to an air filter that’s more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.